the-teachingRSE-project/RSE-Masters/README.md

 ## How to Contribute to the Publication

 You can edit the texts that are going to be the foundation of the publication.
-You can contribute text to the markdown files:
+You can contribute text to the [static markdown files](https://github.com/the-teachingRSE-project/RSE-Masters/tree/main/general):

 - [ideas and principles](https://github.com/the-teachingRSE-project/RSE-Masters/blob/main/general/ideas.qmd)
 - [job roles](https://github.com/the-teachingRSE-project/RSE-Masters/blob/main/general/job_roles.qmd)